ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FPaper Draft.md

 		  • Laminar flow
 		  • Constant fluid properties
 		  This is due to the extremely low Reynolds numbers found in that investigation, and in order to keep the validity of the model intact, we must design our liquid flow phase according to those low Reynolds numbers.
 Additionally, constant heat flux from the walls was assumed, although in that model, the heat flux was chosen to ensure the flow would stay liquid, which is not the case in this more comprehensive model.
+		- Reynolds number
+		  id:: 64b187ff-4ac4-4fb1-b528-64d9ff78d098

+		  The Reynolds number is a dimensionless quantity used in fluid mechanics to characterize the flow of a fluid, such as water, through a pipe or any other conduit.
+It helps determine the type of flow, whether it is laminar or turbulent, based on the fluid's velocity, density, viscosity, and the characteristic length or diameter of the conduit.

+		  The Reynolds number is calculated using two different formulas, both of which are equivalent but used in different situations.
+The first formula is:

+		  $$
+		  R e=\frac{\dot{m} \cdot D_h}{A_{\text {inlet }} \cdot \mu}
+		  $$

+		  In this formula, \(Re\) represents the Reynolds number, \(\dot{m}\) is the mass flow rate of the fluid, \(D_h\) is the hydraulic diameter of the conduit, \(A_{\text{inlet}}\) is the cross-sectional area of the inlet, and \(\mu\) is the dynamic viscosity of the fluid.

+		  The second formula is:

+		  $$
+		  R e=\frac{\rho \cdot v \cdot D}{\mu}
+		  $$

+		  Here, \(Re\) still represents the Reynolds number, \(\rho\) is the density of the fluid, \(v\) is the velocity of the fluid, \(D\) is the characteristic length or diameter of the conduit, and \(\mu\) is the dynamic viscosity of the fluid.

+		  Both formulas essentially provide the same information but are used in different scenarios, though the former is more useful for us in characterizing the flow through the inlet or channels.

+		  The Reynolds number is crucial in determining the flow regime of a fluid.
+When the Reynolds number is below a certain critical value, the flow is considered laminar, characterized by smooth and orderly movement of fluid layers.
+On the other hand, when the Reynolds number exceeds the critical value, the flow becomes turbulent, with chaotic and irregular fluid motion.
 		-
 	- Heating Chamber Gaseous Phase
 		- The model for the gaseous flow phase in the heating chamber was chiefly taken from [[@A Comprehensive Model for Control of Vaporizing Liquid Microthrusters]].
 In this study, two-phase flow was investigated experimentally with cameras to determine at which point of the chamber the vaporization happened, allowing a fitted equation that relates the average volume of vapor in the chamber with the pressure at vaporization and the temperature of the walls (technically the temperature of the chip at the nozzle, but the constant temperature assumption extends this to the chamber walls):